ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 It is important to note that while parents or guardians can put money into a Junior ISA, they cannot, at any time, take out any of the money invested.
 While the adult maintains control over how the money is invested, the child is the sole recipient of the Junior ISA once it reaches maturity on their 18th birthday.

-If you are a UK national and you are under the age of 40, you are able to benefit from the Lifetime ISA, launched on 6th April 2017.
-You’ll be able to save up to £4,000 tax free in your Lifetime ISA, which is in addition to your full ISA allowance, while the government will reward you by paying £1 into your account for every £4 that you deposit.
+If you are a UK national, have never owned your own home and you are aged between 18-40, you are able to benefit from the Lifetime ISA, launched on 6th April 2017.
+You’ll be able to save up to £4,000 tax free in your Lifetime ISA each year, which counts towards your full ISA allowance of £20,000, while the government will reward you by paying £1 into your account for every £4 that you deposit.
 That’s a return of 25% before you even begin to think about investing that money.

 What’s more, if you are saving with a partner, that’s up to £10,000 worth of savings tax free each year from just £8,000 deposited.